adeel14553/jenkins/README.md

-# jenkins
+#
-jenkins on ec2
+How to work on jenkins on ec2 server.
+Installation and configurations